 - Custom event: starts a personalization only when a specific event has been triggered.
 To trigger an event, use the Kameloon.API.triggerEvent (eventName) method.

-- Browser: includes or excludes visitors based on their web browser or version.
+- Browser: includes or excludes visitors based on their web browser.
+It is possible to specify the browser version or to target versions strictly superior or inferior to another version.

 - Operating system: includes or excludes visitors based on their operating system (Windows, Mac OS, etc.).